audrey-hendel/website/content/en/data/distance-join-team.md

   <img class="img-4" src="images/h4.png" alt="bear" width="auto"/>
 </div>

 ### Code of ethics and rules

--  Do good, always.
+* Do good, always.
 With kindness, patience, respect, compassion, tenderness, and unconditional love.
 In serving others, you cultivate joyful effort and self-giving.
 You act in accordance with the legal framework, human rights and for the good of all beings.
--  I act with awareness and a sense of responsibility towards the clients and his community.
+* I act with awareness and a sense of responsibility towards the clients and his community.
--  I’m sure that the client consents.
+* I’m sure that the client consents.
 Distance healing requires clear and explicit consent from the client.
 Ideally the person is present, aware, audible, and visible in front of the camera and the internet connection supports live sharing.
 Parents gives consent if their child is not of speaking age.
--  Shamanic sessions do not replace classical medicine.
+* Shamanic sessions do not replace classical medicine.
 I make sure that the patient consults a doctor in addition or contacts emergency services.
 Shamanic sessions do not hinder or delay the work of the doctors in any way.
--  I have the duty to postpone or refuse a session, in case of clear emergency if the patient is categorically refusing to contact a doctor or the police.
+* I have the duty to postpone or refuse a session, in case of clear emergency if the patient is categorically refusing to contact a doctor or the police.
--  I have the right and the duty to refuse treatment if I feel incompetent for the case or if I’m embarrassed by the request.
+* I have the right and the duty to refuse treatment if I feel incompetent for the case or if I’m embarrassed by the request.
--  I behave with humility, and I do not give my opinion of medical prescriptions.
+* I behave with humility, and I do not give my opinion of medical prescriptions.
--  I do not prescribe diet, fasting or any kind of cure or substance.
+* I do not prescribe diet, fasting or any kind of cure or substance.
--  I talk as little as possible about my religion or spiritual background.
+* I talk as little as possible about my religion or spiritual background.
--  Shamanic sessions for animals are allowed.
+* Shamanic sessions for animals are allowed.
 Ideally the animal should be present, visible and can hear the shamanic practitioner.
--  Even in case of a large-scale disaster, such as war, natural catastrophe, pandemic, etc… collective distance healing (for a community, group, region, or other large spatial area) is not allowed.
+* Even in case of a large-scale disaster, such as war, natural catastrophe, pandemic, etc… collective distance healing (for a community, group, region, or other large spatial area) is not allowed.
 Shamanic assistance should be provided on an individual level only.
--  I respect the pricing strategy.
+* I respect the pricing strategy.
--  I document my sessions and my income.
+* I document my sessions and my income.
--  I do not use the time allocated to the treatment to advertise or for publicity.
+* I do not use the time allocated to the treatment to advertise or for publicity.
--  <span class="pink">**LET'S BE HAPPY**</span> is a kind, joyful, spiritual, humanist, pacific and open-minded brand.
-I’m aware that my behavior, attitude, socio-political and religious engagement, online and in presence communication could harm Let’s be happy.
-I respect the brand, my colleagues each time I communicate about my shamanic activity through the concept.
+* <span class="pink">**LET'S BE HAPPY**</span> is a kind, joyful, spiritual, humanist, pacific and open-minded brand.
+I’m aware that my behavior, attitude, socio-political and religious engagement, online and in presence communication could harm the brand.
--  I act with responsibility, loyalty and friendship toward the education organization mentioned in the recruitment criteria and with its members.
+* I act with responsibility, loyalty and friendship toward the education organization mentioned in the recruitment criteria and with its members.

 <div class="rules_img">
   <img src="images/j3.png" alt="tiger" width="auto"/>